citusdata/podyn/README.md

-# DynamoDB to Citus replication
+# DynamoDB to PostgreSQL / Citus replication

-The `dynamodb-to-postgres` tool replicates a DynamoDB table to PostgreSQL or Citus by creating and adjusting the table schema, copying the data, and then continuously replaying changes.
+The `dynamodb-to-postgres` tool replicates DynamoDB tables to PostgreSQLs (optionally distributed using Citus) by creating and adjusting the table schema, copying the data, and then continuously replaying changes.

 ## Building from source